ucsb-cs148-w24/project-pj03-intelligrocery/README.md

 ## Testing/Viewing the Application
 To test the application, use Expo.

 We recommend downloading the application on your mobile device.
+It requires npm package manager to be installed.

-Documentation found <a href="https://expo.dev" target="_blank">here</a>.
+To run the app, see our README within the app [here](https://github.com/ucsb-cs148-w24/project-pj03-intelligrocery/blob/main/Intelligrocery/README.md).

 ## User Roles and Permissions